preronam/ReadMeGen/README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
-        1) Clone the ReadMe Generator repo 2) Do an npm install 3) Start the app with node index.js
+1) Clone the ReadMe Generator repository 2) Do an npm install 3) Start the application with the command node index.js
 ## Usage
-This app is for all developers looking to create Github readmes
+This app is for all developers looking to create Github readmes.
+It makes Readme writing more efficient by allowin
-## Licence
+## License
+ISC
 ## Contributors

 ## Test